SkynetLabs/blocker/README.md

 # AllowList

-The blocker service can only block skylinks which are not in the allow list.
+The blocker service can only block hashes which are not in the allow list.
-To add a skylink to the allow list, one has to manually query the database and perform the follow operation:
+To add a hash to the allow list, one has to manually query the database and perform the follow operation:

 ```
 db.getCollection('allowlist').insertOne({
-  skylink: "[INSERT V1 SKYLINK HERE]",
+  hash: "[INSERT HAHS OF V1 SKYLINK HERE]",
-  description: "[INSERT SKYLINK DESCRIPTION]",
+  description: "[INSERT DESCRIPTION]",
   timestamp_added: new Date(),
 })
 ```

-The skylink is expected to be in the following form: `_B19BtlWtjjR7AD0DDzxYanvIhZ7cxXrva5tNNxDht1kaA`.
-So that's without portal and without the `sia://` prefix.
-The allow list is persisted as is, so not as a hash, for ease of use and because it is assumed the allowlist only holds non-abusive content.

 # Environment